a tall waterfall gushing into the fiord from the cliff top

 What Makes Cruising The Sounds New Zealand Spectacular

-The Sounds were part of our Australia and New Zealand Cruise on Celebrity Solstice, but what makes cruising The Sounds New Zealand spectacular?
 Most cruisers will tell you that sailing through Milford, Doubtful, and Dusky Sounds was the highlight of their New Zealand cruise, and Rudyard Kipling described it as the ‘eighth wonder of the world’.
 Around 946,000 people visited Milford Sound in 2018.
 Before COVID hit, 1.2 million were forecasted to visit by 2023, making it one of the most popular attractions in New Zealand and it frequently tops lists of the most beautiful places in the world.

-Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
-As an Amazon Associate, I earn from qualifying purchases.
-You can read the full disclaimer here.
+This post may contain affiliate links (of companies I book through).
+This means I may receive a small commission if you book through them.
+You can read the disclaimer for more information.

 Where are The Sounds?